-Bride-to-be Allie wrote us this week with a common wedding etiquette question we know you’re probably wondering, too!
+Bride-to-be Allie wrote us with a common wedding etiquette question you may be wondering, too!
 She asks,

 Hi Emmaline!
 My niece is the flower girl in my wedding and I just started looking at flower girl dresses.
 I showed some to my sister (my niece’s mom) to see her thoughts on the dresses I found.
 I was wondering, who pays for the flower girl dress?
 Who picks it out?
 Thanks in advance!

 Great question, Allie!
 Here’s the wedding etiquette on who pays for the flower girl dress at your wedding…